nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Sprigg - 2 / 2 - then Proceed to Sprigg got interrupted getting to Level 5 strats
 - Sprigg got to Level 5 w/o interruptions
   - Sprigg - Doppelganger WightKnight
-  - Harle - Get to Level 4 - Diminish (You can do this first then DoppelGanger if you're scared of Missing)
+  - Harle - Get to Level 4 - Diminish (You can do the attacks first then DoppelGanger - Diminish if you're scared of Missing)
   - WightKnight (Only if Garai doesn't Attack) - 3 / 1 (Stop if Attacked)
   - Lynx - 1 (1 / 3 if WightKnight Attacked Prior)- Strengthen WightKnight
   - Harle (Only if WightKnight is at 5 Stamina) - Defend